KnyshBohdan/my_obsidian/Calculus/Multivariable Calculus/Vector Calculus/Line and Surface Integration.md

 #### Connection to Other Topics:

 - [[Vector Fields]]: Line and surface integrals are defined on vector fields.
-- [[Vector Calculus]]: The broader mathematical framework that includes line and surface integrals.
+- [[Calculus/Multivariable Calculus/Vector Calculus/Vector Calculus]]: The broader mathematical framework that includes line and surface integrals.
 - [[Multivariable Calculus]]: These integrals extend the concept of integration in multivariable calculus.
 - [[Calculus]]
 - [[Multivariable Calculus]]